Grampians & Great Ocean Road

 The magnificent Great Ocean Road beckons!
 We stop at several extraordinary rock formations along the Shipwreck Coast, such as the Bay of Martyrs, London Bridge and Loch Ard Gorge.
 For many, the most amazing sight is the famed Twelve Apostles.
 This spectacular collection of limestone stacks is best appreciated at sunset from the boardwalk.
 The next morning you also have the opportunity to view them aboard a helicopter (extra cost).
 Tonight we stay in dormitory style accommodation on the Great Ocean Road.

 Day 3 We start our final day with an easy walk (1 hour) through the Great Otway National Park, which boasts some of the world’s oldest temperate rainforest.
 Sections of the Great Ocean Road were carved through cliffs by servicemen returning after World War I, and offer some of the most impressive coastal roads you’ll ever see.
 You can take a quick dip in the ocean or explore the artistic beachside villages of Apollo Bay and Lorne.
-You can watch surfers in action at famed beaches such as Bells Beach and Torquay (home of the surf brand outlets Rip Curl and Quicksilver).
-We’ll find time to stop at Kennett River Koalas to watch the cuddly creatures in the wild, before heading through Geelong on the way to The Big City.
+You can watch surfers in action at famed beaches such as Bells Beach and Torquay (home of the surf brand outlets Rip Curl and Quicksilver) before heading through Geelong on the way to The Big City.

-- Sometimes our itinerary must be flexible due to road and weather conditions
+- Sometimes Groovy Grape’s itinerary must be flexible due to road and weather conditions

 - The hike to the Pinnacle is the most challenging walk on the tour through rough terrain, a reasonable level of fitness is required.